Holidaymakers flee as wildfires sweep across Rhodes

 Some of those seeking rescue had been unable to contact their airlines and missed their flights.

+Meanwhile, Ian Edwards posted a video of his son walking away from the fire.
+He said: “No help at all from Jet2”.

+A Jet2 spokesperson said their “in-resort teams are working tirelessly to comply with the guidance of local authorities” and it has a dedicated team set up in the UK to help customers.

-According to local authorities, a total of 30,000 people were taken away from the evacuated areas by all means.
+According to local authorities, a total of 30,000 people were taken away from the evacuated areas.

 The blaze, which has been burning since Tuesday, has now damaged three hotels in the seaside village of Kiotari, according to the Athens News Agency.